mojolicious/minion.js/README.md

 ## API

-Minion.js uses a PostgreSQL backend by default, but the `backendClass` option can be used for alternative database backends.
+Minion uses a PostgreSQL backend by default, but the `backendClass` option can be used for alternative database backends.
 The Perl version also supports SQLite and MySQL for example.
 See the [PgBackend](https://github.com/mojolicious/minion.js/blob/main/src/pg-backend.ts) class for inspiration.